 What Is The Difference Between RSE And PSHE?

 To address the title question – What is the difference between RSE and PSHE?
-From the academic year 2020/21 RSE will become statutory for all children, whilst PSHE remains non-statutory, although it is recommended that RSE is taught within the wider PSHE curriculum.
-The guidance for RSE does not cover everything needed for a well covered PSHE curriculum, so if asked the question has RSE replaced PSHE – RSE should be part of PSHE, not instead of.
+From September 2020, Relationships and Sex Education (RSE) has been statutory for all children, whilst Personal, Health, Social, and Economic education (PSHE) remains non-statutory, although it is recommended that RSE is taught within the wider PSHE curriculum.
+The guidance for RSE does not cover everything needed for a well-covered PSHE curriculum, so if asked the question, has RSE replaced PSHE? – RSE should be part of PSHE, not instead of.

 What is covered in PSHE?